Sao Joao Festival Featured in

 The Sao Joao festival, a part of Goa's Portuguese heritage, takes place at the beginning of the monsoon season.
 This holiday has a loud celebration in North Goa, but it's not that common in the southern part of the state.
 It is popular mostly among young people in Goan villages.
-During this day young people wear crowns made of fruits and leaves called 'kopels.'
+During this day young people wear crowns made out of fruits and leaves called 'kopels.'
 They also jump into a well just for fun.

 Later on, everyone enjoys delicious festive food.
 There is also a tradition of exchanging fruits and other treats among friends and relatives.